stfc/PSyclone/doc/developers.rst

 using the fparser2 AST and determines the required argument information.
-An advantage of `fparser2` when compared with `fparser1` is that it parses all of a code, so we can use the parse tree to determine the type of each argument and create the appropriate `Arg` instance using the fparser2 AST.
+An advantage of `fparser2` when compared with `fparser1` is that it parses all of a code, so we can use the parse tree to determine the type of each kernel argument appearing in the `invoke` call (e.g. scalar variable, array reference, literal constant) and create the appropriate `Arg` instance.
 Previously we relied on the `expression` module to do this (which has limitations).

 .. note:: the analysis in the `get_kernel` function is the place to